City of Chicago sues Jussie Smollett for investigative costs

 Mayor Rahm Emanuel denounced the decision as “a whitewash of justice,” and others criticized the Cook County state’s attorney’s office for not requiring an apology and an admission of guilt from Smollett as a condition for tossing the case.

-The suit comes after Smollett refused a demand that he send the city $130,106 to reimburse Chicago for overtime as police sought to verify Smollett’s account, included that his attackers yelled slogans supportive of President Donald Trump.

-The lawsuit doesn’t include a specific monetary figure, but suggests the amount the city will seek from Smollett will be higher than the $130,000.
+The complaint, written by City Hall’s top attorney, Edward Siskel, lacks the hard-hitting language and denunciations of Smollett by Emanuel.
+It’s devoted primarily to describing the allegations already spelled out when Smollett was charged in late February.

 Smollett, who is black and gay, maintains he has told the truth from the beginning.
-A message left for a spokeswoman for Smollett’s legal team wasn’t immediately returned Thursday evening.
+Reached by phone Thursday evening, a spokeswoman for Smollett’s legal team said there wasn’t an immediate comment on the lawsuit.
+Smollett’s lawyers would have to respond with a court filing and could move in coming weeks to have the lawsuit thrown out.

 Unless the case is settled beforehand, the lawsuit would eventually go before a jury, which would have to decide if the city or Smollett is right.

-Under the city code, Chicago could triple the amount the city originally demanded that Smollett pay to more than $390,000.
-If Smollett refuses to pay after a verdict in the city’s favor, his bank accounts could be frozen.
+If Smollett still refuses to pay after a verdict in the city’s favor, his bank accounts could be frozen.

 Smollett admitted no wrongdoing, but agreed to do some community service before charges were dropped.
 He also agreed to forfeit $10,000 in bond money, which the city could use against him in the civil case as an implied admission of guilt.